Vandana Luthra

-Vandana Luthra (born 12 July 1959) is an Indian entrepreneur and the founder of VLCC Health Care Ltd, a beauty and wellness conglomerate with a presence across Asia, the GCC countries, and Africa.
+Vandana Luthra (born 12 July 1959) is an Indian entrepreneur and the founder of VLCC Health Care Ltd, a beauty and wellness company with operations in Asia, the GCC countries, and Africa.

 Early life and education

 Vandana Luthra was born in New Delhi in 1959.
 Her father was a mechanical engineer and her mother was an Ayurvedic doctor who ran a charitable initiative called Amar Jyoti.
 This inspired her to make a difference in people’s lives.
 After completing her graduation from the Polytechnic for Women in New Delhi, she went to Europe to gain expertise in beauty, food and nutrition, and skin care.

 Career

 Vandana Luthra started VLCC in 1989 as a chain of beauty and wellness centres headquartered in New Delhi.

-She was appointed the first chairperson of the Beauty and Wellness Sector Skill Council in 2014.
-This initiative, backed by the Government of India, offers skill training for the beauty industry.

-Luthra is also the chairperson of the Beauty & Wellness Sector Skill Council (B&WSSC), an initiative that provides training under the Pradhan Mantri Kaushal Vikas Yojana schemes.
+In 2014, Luthra was appointed the first chairperson of the Beauty & Wellness Sector Skill Council (B&WSSC)..
+The council provides training under the Government of India's Pradhan Mantri Kaushal Vikas Yojana schemes.